AdaSwarm/AdaSwarm/README.md

 ## Adaswarm Equivalence of Gradients: Why is it happening?

-The equivalences are driven by the fllowing equations in the main text (cf. docs/papers folder):
+The equivalences are driven by the following equations in the main text (cf. docs/papers folder):

 Eqns (4)-(6), (15), (18) and the eqn below for non-differentiable loss and (20)-(24)